Modulation of Precursor Reactivity for Colloidal Synthesis of WSe2 Nanocrystals and Heterostructures: Nano Seminar Series

 Seminar | November 15 | 2-3 p.m. | 120 Latimer Hall

-Transition metal dichalcogenides (TMDs) can host a variety of phases, each with a unique electronic structure, allowing access to a compositionally and electronically diverse set of 2D materials.
+Transition metal dichalcogenides can host a variety of phases, each with a unique electronic structure, allowing access to a compositionally and electronically diverse set of two-dimensional materials.
 Among these materials, the metastable 1T′ phase of WSe2 has recently gained attention due to its potential application as a quantum spin hall insulator operable at room temperature.
-This metastable 1T′ phase, however, is difficult to access via traditional synthetic methods due to the low barrier for conversion to the thermodynamically favored 2H phase.
+This metastable 1T′ phase, however, is difficult to access via conventional synthetic methods due to the low barrier for conversion to the thermodynamically favored 2H phase.

 Alina Schimpf did her PhD in Chemistry at Univ of Washington and postdoc at MIT.
 Honors include an NSF GRF and the ACS Young Investigator Award.
 She joined the faculty at UCSD in 2016.